backdrop-contrib/quote/README.txt

 code.

-When output by Drupal, the quote will be displayed with special formatting to indicate the material has been quoted.
+When output by Drupal, the quote will be displayed with special formatting to indicate the material which has been quoted.

 Installation
 ------------

-The "quote.module" and "quote.css" files should be uploaded to "modules/quote/".

-Quote.module must be enabled via the 'administer/modules' interface.
+The module should be installed within an appropriate module directory such as 'sites/all/modules/quote'.
+Once installed, it can be enabled via the module administration interface at 'admin/modules'.

 Filter
 ------

-The Quote filter should be activated for each input format that you want to have it available (input filters are edited via the 'administer/filters' interface).
+The Quote filter should be activated for each text format that it needs to be a part of.
+Text formats can be configured via 'admin/config/content/formats'.

 For best effect, the Quote filter must be applied *after* any filters that replace HTML, and *before* the Linebreak filter.
 Or conversely, if